Skip to content

 • Start Flink session cluster using the following command:

-# under this repository and deployment/local folder
+# under this repository and deployment/docker folder

 docker compose up -d